 For example, the Google Maps extension defines the dbr.googlemaps

--command and implements the Google Maps mashup functionality.
+command and implements the Google Maps mashup functionality.

-myDBR extensions consist of one or more myDBR commands (dbr.*) associated with the actual implementation of the extension.
+) associated with the actual implementation of the extension.
 Commands can have a variable number of parameters.

 Extensions are written in PHP.
-Extensions that ship with myDBRreside in the extensions
+Extensions that ship with myDBR reside in the extensions

--directory.
-Each extension has its own subdirectory
+directory.
+Each extension has its own subdirectory under extensions

-/ user/extensions.php
+and user/extensions.php

-processing and all active extensions introduced in the file are taken into use.
+, contain the declarations for each extension.
+This file is read during report processing, and all active extensions introduced in the file are taken into use.

 A special case of a myDBR extension is a pass-through extension, whose purpose is to take raw myDBR query data, process it, and pass the result back to myDBR result handlers.
 The result set from the pass-through extension can be completely different from the original data.